A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid

-{\bf{EcoGrid EU Project.}} This demand response project was conducted from March 2011 to August 2015 in Bornholm, Denmark.
+This demand response project was conducted from March 2011 to August 2015 in Bornholm, Denmark.
 The number of consumers in this experiment was approximately $2000$.
-For a representative day (December 5th, 2014), we apply our method to hourly prices and shiftable demand consumption from this experiment\footnote{Due to the unavailability of data in raw format, in this section, we take estimates of the data points from publicly available figures.}.
-The experimental prices are in $DKK/MWh$ and we scale them to $DKK/kWh$.
+For a representative day (December 5th, 2014), we apply our method to hourly prices and shiftable demand consumption from this experiment.
+The experimental prices are in \text{DKK}/MWh and we scale them to \text{DKK}/kWh.
 We start by assuming that there is only one company ($K=1$) and letting the consumers to be homogeneous (they have the same budgets and energy need) with $N=2000$, and then generalize the results to $K>1$ and heterogeneous consumers.
 Since we are taking hourly prices for a day, we have $T=24$.